MicrosoftDocs/msix-docs/msix-src/modification-packages.md

 This process also supports file system plug-ins and customizations, as long as the executable of the main application is not in a virtual file system (VFS).
 This is to ensure that the main package will get all the VFS of the main package and the modification package.

 ## Install modification packages on machine
-Installing modification packages on the machine follows other packaging conventions.
+Installing modification packages on the machine follows other installing conventions.
 It is worth noting that you may want to use the the **-OptionalPackagePath** parameter when installing the package.